code-423n4/2023-01-biconomy/README.md

 ### On-Chain:

-1. **MessagePassingGateway:** Smart contract responsible for
+1. **CCMPGateway:** Smart contract responsible for
     1. Receive cross-chain message transfer calls and route them through a configurable protocol (Wormhole, Axelar, Hyperlane …) on the source chain.
     2. receiving, validating, and executing cross-chain message calls on the destination chain.
 2. **ProtocolAdapter:** Adapter Contracts for each supported underlying message transport protocol (Wormhole, Axelar, Hyperlane…).
 Responsible for
-    1. receiving messages from MessagePassingGateway and routing them to the destination chain using the underlying protocol.
+    1. receiving messages from CCMPGateway and routing them to the destination chain using the underlying protocol.
     2. expose functions for validating a message (and its signature) on the destination chain.
-3. **Hyphen Liquidity Pool:** Our liquidity pool contracts, which internally talk to the MessagePassingGateway, are responsible for exposing the `depositAndCall` functionality.
+3. **Hyphen Liquidity Pool:** Our liquidity pool contracts, which internally talk to the CCMPGateway, are responsible for exposing the `depositAndCall` functionality.
 4. **Executor:** Post verification, the CCMP Gateway forwards the messages to the Executor contracts, which executes the contents of the message on the exit chain.
 This implies for all contracts specified in the payload array, the Executor contract will be the `msg.sender` when the specified payload is executed.

 ### Off-Chain: